Summaries below are for convenience only and may be out-of-date. Use our Government directory to get the latest official

 This program is a bi-national, Canada-United States agreement for pre-approved, low-risk travelers entering Canada or the U.S. by air, land, and marine ports of entry.
 A Nexus card allows faster processing by CBSA (Canada Border Services Agency (CBSA) and U.S Customs and Border Protection), for faster border crossings.
-Boaters can call a Telephone Reporting Centre (TRC) 30 minutes to 4 hours prior to arrival.
+Boaters can call a Telephone Reporting Centre (TRC) 30 minutes (minimum) to 4 hours (maximum) prior to arrival in Canada.
 Everyone in the boat must be a NEXUS member, otherwise regular reporting procedures must be followed.
-A NEXUS card has already replaced the CANPASS program and will likely replace the I-68 and CANPASS programs, and can be used instead of a passport when entering the U.S. by land or water (but not by air).
+(A NEXUS card has already replaced the CANPASS program and will likely replace the I-68 and CANPASS programs, and can be used instead of a passport when entering the U.S. by land or water.)
 Read a letter from an American boater using Nexus on the west coast.
 [Government directory: NEXUS]

 I-68 & OARS:

 The U.S. also has special border programs for boaters: "Canadian Border Boat Landing Program" (I-68 form) and the "Outlying Area Reporting Stations" (OARS).
 Forms are valid for one year and everyone on board must have one.
 It is convenient for boaters who travel across border waters for a day or two.

 A complete listing of nautical charts, Sailing Directions, Tide Tables and authorized dealers is available from Canadian Hydrographic Service.
 NOTMAR contains all Notices to Mariners publications with changes to charts, light lists, and Sailing Directions.
 See our Government Index for Web site links.